Generic selectors

 Liverpool – Luis Diaz

-Over the years, Liverpool have created some brilliant songs for some of its best attacking players.
+Over the years, Liverpool fans have created some brilliant songs for some of their best attacking players.
 The Mo Salah Egyptian King chant is one of the most famous, while the Sadio Mane Voulez Vouz chant also sticks in the memory.

 Luis Diaz signed for the club back in 2022 but he had to wait until 2024 for a chant.
 To the tune of the Italian resistance song, ‘Bella Ciao', the lyrics are as follows: